rdlauer/articles/blues/geofencing/geofencing.md

 The `data` property of the `HeatmapLayer` is an array of all the returned data points from Firestore.

-A single object in the array is made up of a `location` (lat/lng coordinates) and a `weight` integer (signal strength).
+A single object in the array is made up of a `location` (lat/lng coordinates) and a `weight` integer (cellular signal strength).
 The higher the weight, the more intense the heatmap color.

 	let point = {
 	  location: new google.maps.LatLng(doc.get('lat'), doc.get('lon')),
 	  weight: doc.get('bars'),
 	};

-We can also tweak the display of the heatmap points by supplying `options` to the `HeatmapLayer` element.
-In our case, we can specify the `radius`, or how far we want our heatmap colors to spread around a point.
+We can also tweak the display of the heatmap by supplying `options` to the `HeatmapLayer` element.
+We specify the `radius`, or how far we want our heatmap colors to spread around a point.

 	const options = {
 	  radius: 40,